CopelandMIT/labx_master/README.md

 ### Single-Board Computers (SBCs)

-Each sensor is controlled by an SBC, responsible for data acquisition, initial processing, and communication with the MSI server.
+Each sensor is controlled by an SBC, responsible for data acquisition, time sync with the GPS, initial processing, and communication with the central server.

 ### Time Synchronization